-Howard Civil Engineering are pleased to be supporting Wates Group in the delivery of the groundworks and RC Frame packages on this prestigious site.
+Howard Civil Engineering were pleased to support Wates Group in the delivery of the groundworks and RC Frame packages on this prestigious site.

-The footprint, existing topography and city centre location make this a challenging build but off set by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.
+The footprint, existing topography and city-centre location made this a challenging build which was offset by the advance logistical planning undertaken by Howard Civil Engineering prior to being awarded the scheme.

 • Drainage including a bespoke cellular attenuation tank designed to utilise the void behind the retaining wall thus reducing additional dig and backfill

 • Waterproof fibre reinforced ground floor construction with separate tanking membrane

 • Waterproof RC Retaining wall integral to the building to manage variation in levels onsite

 • Post tensioning floor construction from level 2/3